-A colorful brown-throated conure eating a fruit from a turpentine (gumbo limbo) tree.
+A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 Brown-Throated Conure (Aratinga pertinax)